-Knowing what a kilowatt-hour is and what it can power can save you money.
-This knowledge can help you monitor electricity usage, make educated choices about saving energy, and lower your monthly electric bill.
-You’ll also learn the formula to convert KW to kWh.
+A kilowatt-hour is a unit of measure for using one kilowatt of power for one hour.
+Just knowing what a kilowatt-hour is and what it can power can save you money on your electricity bill.
+Once you understand what is a kilowatt-hour, you can monitor electricity usage, make educated choices about saving energy, and lower your monthly electric bill.

 What is a Kilowatt-Hour?